 Freelance Rates Should Be No Less Than $50ph

-If you are full-time freelancer, you should not be charging less than $50 per hour, unless you’re living in Southeast Asia and don’t have to deal with the US cost of living.
+If you are full-time freelancer in the USA, you should not be charging less than $50 per hour, unless you’re living in Southeast Asia and don’t have to deal with the US cost of living.

 Stop Calling Yourself a “Freelancer”

 I use the term “freelancer” in this blog post a lot, because it’s good SEO.
 I know people are googling things like “how to raise your rates as a freelancer” or “how to make more money as a freelancer.”